 ideas for celebrating Saint Andrew’s Day including a suggested menu of cullen skink (that’s a fish soup), roast lamb, and spiced fruit

-photograph shows a member of the Scottish Power Pipe Band in Glasgow. it is by Kerry Dexter and is copyrighted. thank you for respecting this.
+Photograph shows a member of the Scottish Power Pipe Band in Glasgow. it is by Kerry Dexter.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.